vndevteam/realworld-nextjs-supabase/docs/onboarding-guide/authorization-rls.md

 $$ language plpgsql;

 create trigger trg_log_task_access
-after select or insert or update or delete on tasks for each statement execute procedure log_task_access();
+after insert or update or delete on tasks for each statement execute procedure log_task_access();
 ```

+> ⚠️ **Note**: PostgreSQL does not support `SELECT` triggers.
+Only `INSERT`, `UPDATE`, and `DELETE` operations can be logged via triggers.
+To log SELECT operations, consider using RLS policies with logging or application-level logging.

 ## 3.10 🧭 Completion Checklist